Norikokonut/passwordManager/README.md

 # PasswordManager

 This project is an password manager in python.
 It encrypt your key and after cipher your password with the unencrypt key.
-This is firstely a personnal project but I've finely put it in gitlab if someone want to use it.
+This is firstely a personnal project but I've finely put it in github if someone want to use it.
 All your data is stored in a local file.

 ## Setup